andrekuehne/smat_merge/README.md

 The tool averages the contributions for each S-parameter where measurements overlap, providing a composite S-matrix for the full device.

+Note: This was mostly coded using Github Copilot, but verified to work on real test datasets.
+Also, the functional and CLI approaches are covered by tests.

 ## Features

 -   **User-friendly Graphical User Interface (GUI)** for interactive merging.